 It can be frustrating to watch our friends of typically developing children talk about their need for self-care and then watch them take a spa day with girlfriends; something we may never be able to do.
 However just because that is out of reach doesn’t mean we can’t do anything for ourselves – like everything else, our life may look different, but that doesn’t mean it’s bad or a life devoid of joy.

 It also doesn’t mean we have a right to be bitter towards others, Negative feelings of envy, resentment, or anger will only contribute to feelings of burnout and hinder your efforts to ask for help.
 Our lives are hard, and cliched sayings will not help us feel better, but choosing everyday to root out negative thoughts and search for small examples of joy to be thankful for, while also making time for yourself, will help you have a more positive outlook.
-And let's be honest: these things will not completely erase the stress of caring for a disabled child, but they can help provide you with the strength and resolve to keep going
+And let’s be honest: these things will not completely erase the stress of caring for a disabled child, but they can help provide you with the strength and resolve to keep going.

-If you want more ideas on how to support your well being and happiness, you can check out our workbook Peace in the Margins: Self Care for Special Needs Moms.
+If you want more ideas on how to avoid burnout and support your well being and happiness, you can check out our workbook Peace in the Margins: Self Care for Special Needs Moms.
 You can also join our Facebook support group to connect with other parents who understand your unique struggles.
 If you are unable to make the effort to help yourself, or have felt depressed and hopeless and your scores on the self-care assessment are low in all areas, please reach out to a mental health professional.
 This post is also available as a YouTube video.